whoisorioki/dashboard/md/managed.md

 ## Backend Achievements

 - **GraphQL-First Data Fetching:** All major KPIs and analytics are available via GraphQL, and the backend schema is aligned with frontend requirements.
-- **Polars Lazy Evaluation:** All backend aggregations and analytics now use Polars lazy evaluation for performance and memory efficiency.
+- **Druid SQL Aggregation:** All backend aggregations and analytics now use Druid SQL for performance and scalability, with Polars as a fallback for advanced filtering.
 - **Robust Error Handling:** Consistent error envelope structure and logging are implemented across all endpoints and services.
-- **OpenAPI/REST/GraphQL Alignment:** REST and GraphQL endpoints are aligned in naming, field structure, and documentation (e.g., cardName for customers, removal of mock_data, clear response formats).
+- **Unified Data Model:** REST is deprecated; all contracts are enforced via GraphQL schema and codegen.
 - **Customer Value & Top Customer Logic:** Both endpoints now group by CardName, use camelCase, and return correct, real data from Druid.
 - **Datetime Handling:** All time-based analytics robustly convert and handle __time columns as datetime, preventing Polars errors.
 - **Health Endpoints:** System health and diagnostics endpoints are present and functional.
 - **Dockerized Backend:** The backend is containerized for development and production, with health checks and environment configuration.
 - **Data Pipeline:** The backend reliably ingests, validates, and serves data from Druid to the frontend.
-- **Documentation:** OpenAPI docs are updated for all endpoints, with clear response examples and field naming conventions.
+- **Documentation:** All contracts and API docs are in [api.md](api.md) and mapping docs.

 ## Backend Outstanding Gaps